microsoft/react-native-code-push/docs/api-js.md

 codePush.getCurrentPackage(): Promise<LocalPackage>;
 ```

-Retrieves the metadata about the currently installed "package" (e.g. description, installation time).
+Retrieves the metadata about the currently installed "package" (like description, installation time).
 This can be useful for scenarios such as displaying a "what's new?" dialog after an update has been applied or checking whether there is a pending update that is waiting to be applied via a resume or restart.

 This method returns a `Promise` which resolves to one of two possible values:

 1. `null` if the app is currently running the JS bundle from the binary and not a CodePush update.
 This occurs in the following scenarios:

     1. The end-user installed the app binary and has yet to install a CodePush update
-    1. The end-user installed an update of the binary (e.g. from the store), which cleared away the old CodePush updates, and gave precedence back to the JS binary in the binary.
+    1. The end-user installed an update of the binary (for example from the store), which cleared away the old CodePush updates, and gave precedence back to the JS binary in the binary.

 2. A [`LocalPackage`](#localpackage) instance which represents the metadata for the currently running CodePush update.